BookWormDevid/BookWormDevid/README.md

 - 👋 Hi, I’m @BookWormDevid
 - 👀 I’m interested in reading books, codes and stories(and of course to write them)
-- 🌱 I’m currently learning Python, Creation of life(=3)
+- 🌱 I’m currently learning Python, Cultivation and what the hell is dark energy.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... nothing really.
-- 📫 How to reach me Kot.d.a@icloud.com
+- 📫 How to reach me: Kot.d.a@icloud.co

 <!---
 BookWormDevid/BookWormDevid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.